-In addition, adopting an index fund as your crypto investing strategy allows you to build low cost, transparent, rule-based portfolios that have been designed to track the performance of the entire market.
+And adopting an index fund as your crypto investing strategy allows you to build low-cost, transparent, rule-based portfolios that have been designed to track the performance of the entire market.

-The thing is that the PROS of bitcoin are not necessarily exclusive of the entirety of cryptocurrencies’ landscape and its CONS are certainly significant.
-Additionally, the fact that its market was on a recent tear reminiscent of the 2017 bull market can inspire a “fear of missing out” leading to an investing frenzy for all the wrong reasons.
+The thing is that the PROS of Bitcoin are not necessarily exclusive of the cryptocurrency and its CONS are certainly significant.
+Additionally, the fact that its market was on a recent tear reminiscent of the 2017 bull market, can inspire a “fear of missing out” leading to an investing frenzy for all the wrong reasons.

 When talking about investing, you’ll find nothing but slim pickings here.